 It is the time of year for cranberries!
 Cranberry season is fall into early winter.
 Most cranberries are harvested in the middle of September to the middle of November, making this fruit available on market shelves around the holidays.

 Cranberries are a sweet and tart fruit.
 If you're eating them raw, the tartness will overwhelm the sweetness.
 If they're cooked, inside a jam, or dried then cranberries are usually pretty sweet.
 Sugared cranberries are something that is common around the holiday season.
 And covering these cute little red berries in sugar, makes eating them raw absolutely amazing!

-If you’ve always wondered how to make sugared cranberries, it is really very simple!
+Making Sugared Cranberries is really very simple!
 You only need two ingredients (sugar and water) in addition to the cranberries.
 The process is so simple, yet this decorative snack seems really fancy!
 I love topping cupcakes or cakes with sugared cranberries.
 Or, adding them to something simple like a cheeseboard makes them little sweet snack bites.
 They would also make a great addition to a holiday cookie box!
-Get the recipe below for my easy Sugared Cranberries.

 8 ounces (2 cups) organic cranberries